nlccesc/DAQ-Technical-Assessment/brainstorming.md

 - CAN ID validation: hex format, within 29-bit limit
 - Data validation: even hex length, max 16 characters (8 bytes)

+I edited the docker-compose.yml file since initially, the platform is being set to linux/amd64, which makes docker run the container in x86_64 emulation but im on apple silicon

+solution: removed 'platform:' line and let docker pick the correct architecture for my machine

+Steps to run the test cases inside docker:

+1. Enter the container:

+docker compose -f 'firmware/docker-compose.yml' up -d --build 'firmware'

+if this doesnt work, go directly to the docker-compose.yml and click 'Run Service'

+once running,

+2. Open another terminal,

+docker compose exec firmware bash

+3. cd to the solution directory and check if the test binary exists:

+cd /app/build/solution
+ls -l

+4. run tests

+./tests

+5. exit when done

+exit

 ## Spyder

 ## Cloud